jorge120609/api-documentation/pusher-api/user-guides/subscriptions.md

 For more events that you can subscribe, see [Pusher API reference](../api-reference.md).

 ## Manage subscriptions
-With the Pusher API, you can create, view, update, and delete subscriptions according to your plan.
+With the Pusher API, you can create, view, update, and delete subscriptions as you need.

 * [Create subscriptions](create-subscriptions.md)
 * [View subscriptions](view-subscriptions.md)